adgut1509/ProjektZaliczeniowy/docs/parent3/child2.md

 # **RWS Trados**

-- The leader of the CAT tool market
+- the leader of the CAT tool market
-- Over 270,000 users - the world's biggest community of professional translators
+- over 270,000 users - the world's biggest community of professional translators
-- Focus on helping translators produce their content with speed and accuracy
+- focus on helping translators produce their content with speed and accuracy
-- A comprehensive selection of language options
+- a comprehensive selection of language options
-- The widest variety of file types
+- the widest variety of file types
-- Translation memory, AutoSuggest predictive typing technology, high-quality machine translation
+- translation memory, AutoSuggest predictive typing technology, high-quality machine translation
-- Terminology management tool MultiTerm and automatic quality assurance checks
+- terminology management tool MultiTerm and automatic quality assurance checks
-- Two editions available - Trados Studio Freelance for freelance translators and Trados Studio Professional for companies
+- two editions available - Trados Studio Freelance for freelance translators and Trados Studio Professional for companies

 ![](../../assets/images/trados.png)